Pranav-7/Coral_Test/DRAFT1.md

 For this guide, we'll use:

-1. Coral Interface Agent – Coral Interface Agent is the main interface for receiving user instructions, coordinating multi-agent tasks, and logging conversations via the terminal.
+1. Coral Interface Agent – The Coral Interface Agent is the main interface for receiving user instructions, coordinating multi-agent tasks, and logging conversations via the terminal.

 2. Human-In-Loop Agent – A communication agent that waits for messages from other agents and responds with requested fun content(joke/quote/fact).